nms-scribe/inannak/README.md

 # Inannak Website

-This is the source for the Inannak website.
-See that for more information on what Inannak is.
+This is the source for the Inannak website, [which is here](https://nms-scribe.github.io/inannak/introduction.html).

 The contents of docs folder are automatically generated from another project.